Maurice Abravanel: Music career

 Weill left Paris for London, and then New York (1935), and the Abravanels left Paris for Australia (1934).
 Maurice had been offered a chance to direct both the Melbourne and the Sydney opera.
 After a six-week journey through the Suez Canal and across the Indian Ocean, he arrived to be acclaimed as the "eminent continental conductor."

 He conducted a 13-week season in Melbourne and a two-month season in Sydney with Verdi's Aida as the opener in both cities and a balanced selection of the standard repertoire, including Puccini, Wagner and Bizet.

 In mid-spring of 1936, he received an offer from the Metropolitan Opera in New York to come and conduct the German and French repertoire.
 At age 33, Abravanel became the youngest contracted conductor in the history of the Met.
 He was offered a three-year contract, only two years of which were fulfilled, due to internal politics at the Met.
 For the next several years, Abravanel filled several temporary conducting stints on and around Broadway, and tried to emphasize Weill's music wherever possible.

 In 1946 the community orchestra known as the Utah Symphony began advertising for a conductor, and Abravanel applied, stating that he wanted to build a permanent orchestra of his own.
 He was selected from a field of 40 applicants for the position, receiving a one-year contract.
 In accepting the Utah offer he had to reject a lucrative contract from Radio City Music Hall, and he ended up working without pay several times during the orchestra's darkest days.
 The one-year contract became a 32-year career.
 During that time Abravanel built the orchestra from a part-time community orchestra into a well-respected, professional ensemble with recording contracts with Vanguard, Vox, Angel, and CBS.
-He lobbied for years for a permanent home for the orchestra, and realized this dream when Salt Lake's Symphony Hall opened in September 1979, shortly after he retired for health reasons.
+He lobbied for years for a permanent home for the orchestra, and realized this dream when Salt Lake's Symphony Hall opened in September 1979, shortly after he had retired for health reasons.

 In addition to becoming known as a major interpreter of classical composers, Abravanel championed contemporary music, recording the music of Crawford Gates and Leroy Robertson among others.

 From 1954 to 1980, Abravanel also directed the Music Academy of the West in Montecito, California, where young musicians gathered for summer music camps.
 He taught conducting at Tanglewood, where he was appointed artist-in-residence for life.
 In his later years he received various honors: The American Symphony Orchestra League gave him its Gold Baton in 1981; President Bush presented him with the National Medal of Arts in 1991; and in 1993 Salt Lake City renamed its Symphony Hall Abravanel Hall.

 Abravanel is remembered for making several classic recordings with the Utah Symphony for the US Vanguard label, including the Berlioz Requiem, orchestral works by Arthur Honegger, Erik Satie, Edgar Varèse and Ralph Vaughan Williams, as well as the first complete recording of Gustav Mahler's nine symphonies by an American orchestra.